 New system & new submission

-An appeal was made to the Films Board of Review, who overturned the decision and passed it with an uncut R-rating.
+An appeal to the Films Board of Review saw them overturn the decision and pass it with an uncut R-rating.

 In both cases, Star Films was the applicant.

 Directed by Torgny Wickman / 1969 / Sweden / IMDb

 In October 1972, a 3028.66-meter (110:24) print of LANGUAGE OF LOVE was banned because of ‘indecency’.